roberto-butti/some-drops-of-php/src/content/docs/05-string/04-str-sprintf.md

 // "Hi John, you are 25 years old."
 ```

 In this last example, with the ways shown, value ordering plays a crucial role in placeholder substitution.
 The first declared value `$name` is used to replace the first placeholder found in the string.
-The second declared value `$`age` is used to replace the second placeholder and so on.
+The second declared value `$age` is used to replace the second placeholder and so on.

 There is the possibility of declaring placeholders with index: